Acrylamide: An Overview

 Furthermore, the impact of baking temperature on bread creation has likewise been accounted for, and the outcomes revealed that bread had a somewhat low acrylamide level at lower temperatures, somewhere between 20 and 40 μg/kg, at around 180 °C.

-As it may, the acrylamide levels expanded to around 100-200 μg/kg as the baking temperature expanded to 220 °C. Temperature plays an essential role in the blend of acrylamide during baking, and executives must be cautious about temperature, as it is necessary to decrease its presence in prepared products.
+As it may, the acrylamide levels expanded to around 100-200 μg/kg as the baking temperature expanded to 220 °C. Temperature plays an essential role in the formation of acrylamide during baking, and executives must be cautious about temperature, as it is necessary to decrease its presence in prepared products.

 Time or Duration of Cooking